yijiaoliuBupt/TensorRT-SSD/README.md

 # TensorRT-SSD
-This is a TensorRT project
+This is a TensorRT project.Using TensorRT to accelerate infer speed.